Ancient sites of South Pelion

 The city of Sepiada is known to have been isolated from the rest of Magnesia; contact with other cities was possible only by sea.

-Photos and descriptions for thw most important monuments of Southern Pelion are included in the hiking guide Southern Pelion topoguide.
+Photos and descriptions for thw most important monuments of South Pelion are included in the hiking guide South Pelion topoguide.